AIReg-Bench: Benchmarking Language Models That Assess AI Regulation Compliance: Annotations and Dataset (Solution Pt. II)

 \subsection{Legal expert annotation of the excerpts}

 Generating annotations in the legal domain often demands specialized legal expertise reflecting deep subject-matter knowledge \citep{guha2024building}.
-Accordingly, multiple legal natural language processing and LLM benchmarks have leveraged legal expert annotators (including law school students and lawyers) \citep{wang2025acordexpertannotatedretrievaldataset, Zheng_2025, östling2024cambridgelawcorpusdataset, wang2023maudexpertannotatedlegalnlp, hendrycks2021cuadexpertannotatednlpdataset, leivaditi2020benchmarkleasecontractreview, 10.1145/3322640.3326728, Duan_2019, wilson2016creation}.
+Accordingly, multiple legal natural language processing and LLM benchmarks have leveraged legal expert annotators (including law school students and lawyers) \citep{wang2025acordexpertannotatedretrievaldataset, Zheng_2025, östling2024cambridgelawcorpusdataset, wang2023maudexpertannotatedlegalnlp, shen2022multi_lexsum, hendrycks2021cuadexpertannotatednlpdataset, leivaditi2020benchmarkleasecontractreview, 10.1145/3322640.3326728, Duan_2019, wilson2016creation}.
 Following this pattern, we used a team of six legal experts (law graduates, law students, or qualified lawyers) to review and annotate the technical documentation excerpts in AIReg-Bench.\footnote{There are very few potential annotators with expertise in the EU AI Act who possess both the willingness and the capacity to carry out extended annotation tasks.
-For this reason, we broadened the eligibility criteria to include annotators with legal training more generally.} Prior to annotation, these legal experts attended a training session, led by a legally-trained co-author, dedicated the AIA and its relevant articles.
+For this reason, we broadened the eligibility criteria to include annotators with legal training more generally --- although, ultimately, our entire team listed regulation as one of their specializations (see Appendix \ref{appendix:team})}.
+As detailed in Appendix \ref{appendix:team}, each of these annotators listed regulation as one of their specializations.
+Prior to annotation, these legal experts attended a training session, led by a legally-trained co-author, dedicated to the AIA and its relevant articles.
 During annotation, labels were quality-checked by a law school graduate co-author.

 In the end, each excerpt was reviewed by three legal experts.
 As described in the annotation instructions (Appendix \ref{appendix:annotationinstructions}), for each excerpt, these annotators were asked to provide a score on a 1–5 Likert scale, where 1 indicated a very low probability of compliance with the relevant AIA article and 5 indicated a very high probability of compliance with that article (the exact phrasing of the Likert scale given in Appendix \ref{appendix:annotationinstructions}).\footnote{ Annotators also mark whenever they found assigning a Likert score ``difficult''.
 These markings can theoretically be used to segregate the more challenging samples.
 Notably, however, few annotators choose to use this demarcation in practice.} To accompany these quantitative scores, annotators were asked to provide a qualitative free text justification of the Likert score (e.g., a free text compliance analysis).
 These justifications can, in theory, be semantically compared to the justifications produced by LLMs to provide another way to measure LLM compliance assessment capabilities.